Tournaments, 4-uniform hypergraphs, and an exact extremal result

 \section{Open questions}

 Note that using the recursive construction of Frankl and F\"{u}redi \cite{FF84} with a Paley hypergraph, one can show that for any $\varepsilon >0$ and sufficiently large $n$, there is a $4$-uniform hypergraph with $\frac{1}{4}\binom{n}{4}(1-\varepsilon)$ hyperedges with the property that any $5$ vertices span at most $2$ hyperedges.
+This fact can also be deduced since for any $\varepsilon > 0$ and $n$ sufficiently large, there is a prime $q \equiv 3 \pmod{4}$ with $q \in [n, (1+\varepsilon)n]$.
 However, for divisibility reasons, if the upper bound given in Proposition \ref{prop:ub0or2} is attained, then the number of vertices in the graph is divisible by $4$.

-\begin{question} For which natural numbers $n \equiv 0 \pmod 4$ does there exist a $3-(n,4,n/4)$ design with the property that every set of 5 vertices spans either 0 or 2 hyperedges? \end{question} One might further ask for an improved upper bound in the cases when $n$ is not divisible by $4$.
+\begin{question} For which natural numbers $n \equiv 0 \pmod 4$ does there exist a $3-(n,4,n/4)$ design with the property that every set of 5 vertices spans either 0 or 2 hyperedges? \end{question}

+One hint that $n$ must be of the form $q+1$ ($q$ a prime power) comes from the observation that all known extremal examples have automorphism groups which are 3-transitive and by \cite[Tables 7.3 and 7.4]{CAM} the only such permutation groups $(G,n)$ (with $G$ acting on $n$ points) are $(\M_{11},12)$, $(\M_{22},22)$ and extensions of $(\PSL(2,q),q+1)$.
+We note that an easy GAP \cite{GAP} computation reveals that $\M_{22}$ does not have an orbit of the form we require.

+In general, Question~\ref{qn:existence} may be quite difficult to answer.
+The construction given in this paper does not seem to generalize naturally to values of $n$ which are not one more than a prime power.

+One might further ask for an improved upper bound in the cases when $n$ is not divisible by $4$.
 A slight improvement in Proposition \ref{prop:ub0or2} follows immediately by convexity.

 While a complete classification of 4-hypergraphs with the property that every set of 5 vertices spans either 0 or 2 hyperedges (which parallels that given for 3-hypergraphs in \cite{FF84}) appears difficult, it may be of interest to compare the ways in which these hypergraphs arise.
 As previously mentioned, two natural sources of examples are given by: